10 Ways to Become A Good Student

 We pretty much still define a good student as one who gets good grades.
 While this may seem a bit narrow for a definition, it is what it is.
 We could argue that a good student is one who does not just accept what he is told by a professor or a text book, who questions the status quo, who has mastered course content even though his assignments and test don’t show that, and who is able to think outside the box of normal content and learning activities.
 Bill Gates was not a particularly “good” student, for example; Einstein was a terrible student.
 But, if you want the grades that will impress future employers, you have to do those things that will make you a “good” student in the eyes of the people who give you those grades.
-Here’s 10 ways to be that “good” student.
+Here are 10 ways to be that “good” student.

 You Must Have Drive.
 Sometimes this is called a high level of ambition.
 The point is, you have to be committed to getting the best grade possible in every course and to doing what it takes to get that.

 You Must Have Persistence.
 We never have to be persistent when things come easily.
-It’s when we fail and we have to start again or when we don’t understand something that persistence kicks in, if we have it.
+It’s when we fail, and we have to start again or when we don’t understand something that persistence kicks in, if we have it.
 There will definitely be times when you fail and when you don’t “get” something.
-Do you give up or do you stick with it until you do it right or understand it?
+Do you give up, or do you stick with it until you do it right or understand it?

 Know When You Need Help.
 A “good” student will know when he cannot master a skill or content and when s/he will not be able to fulfil an assignment.
 And that student will then take steps to get the help that is necessary.
-Maybe you form a study group; maybe you meet with your professor or TA to get additional help; perhaps you can find a fellow students who can help you.
+Maybe you form a study group; maybe you meet with your professor or TA to get additional help; perhaps you can find a fellow student who can help you.

 Take Responsibility.
 Good students understand that they have to get homework done and get all assignments in on time.
 They know they have to study for exams.
 And they make certain that they do these things.